syncfusion-content/blazor-docs/blazor/sankey/labels.md

 ---
 layout: post
-title: Labels for Blazor Sankey Component | Syncfusion
+title: Labels for Blazor Sankey Diagram | Syncfusion
-description: Learn how to configure and customize labels in the Blazor Sankey component to enhance data visualization.
+description: Learn how to configure and customize labels in the Blazor Sankey Diagram to enhance data visualization.
 platform: Blazor
 control: Sankey
 documentation: ug
 ---

-# Labels in Blazor Sankey Component
+# Labels in Blazor Sankey Diagram

 ## Overview

-Labels in a Sankey diagram are crucial for providing textual information for nodes, thereby enhancing the readability and comprehension of data flows.
-In the Blazor Sankey component, labels can be configured and customized to meet various design and informational needs, making your diagrams more effective in conveying underlying data structures.
+Labels in a Sankey Diagram are crucial for providing textual information for nodes, thereby enhancing the readability and comprehension of data flows.
+In the Blazor Sankey Diagram, labels can be configured and customized to meet various design and informational needs, making your diagrams more effective in conveying underlying data structures.

 ## Basic Label Configuration

 Labels are included within the node configuration and can be tailored using `SankeyLabelSettings`.
-Below is an example of how to set up labels in the Sankey component:
+Below is an example of how to set up labels in the Sankey Diagram:

 {% tabs %}
 {% highlight razor %}